facebookresearch/moco-v3/README.md

 Similar to MoCo, only **multi-gpu**, **DistributedDataParallel** training is supported; single-gpu or DataParallel training is not supported.
 In addition, the code is improved to better suit the **multi-node** setting, and by default uses automatic **mixed-precision** for pre-training.

 Below we list some MoCo v3 pre-training commands as examples.
-They cover different model architectures, training epochs, single-/multi-node training, etc.
+They cover different architectures, training epochs, single-/multi-node training, etc.

 <details>
 <summary>ResNet-50, 100-Epoch, 2-Node.</summary>